University Corporate Office

 Integrated Services is a matrix organization within the University Services.
 Under the responsibility of the Executive Board the program director carries out the Integrated Services program in cooperation with the directors from HR, Finance, ICT & FM and E&SA.

 In addition to educational and research activities, valorisation of knowledge is one of the full core activities of the University.
 Valorisation is the creation of social and economic value based on academic knowledge.
-In 2004, TU Delft created the Valorisation Centre to assist academic and support staff in their valorisation activities.
+In 2004, TU Delft created the Innovation & Impact Centre to assist academic and support staff in their valorisation activities.